Best cameras for photos and videos 2024: From beginner to pro models

 The bottom line:

-🔎 Nikon Z8: Professionals need to look no further — if you combined all the best parts of the flagship Nikon Z9 and the best DSLR in the world, the Nikon D850, you'd be left with this heavy-hitter; the Nikon Z8. ★★★★★
+🔎 Nikon Z8: Professionals, look no further.
+If you combined all the best parts of the flagship Nikon Z9 and the best DSLR in the world, the Nikon D850, you'd be left with this heavy-hitter. ★★★★★

-If you're a beginner photographer, you'll likely be put off by the price tag of the Nikon Z8 — it comes in around $4,000.
-But for everyone else, this is an absolutely excellent camera that doesn't disappoint in any way.
-If you're a professional or a serious enthusiast with a big budget, the Nikon Z8 does everything you could possibly want it to with gusto.
+If you're beginning your photography journey, you'll likely be put off by the Nikon Z8's astronomical price tag of around $4,000.
+If you can afford it, however, this is an absolutely incredible camera that we seriously struggle to fault.
+If you're a professional or a serious enthusiast with a big budget, the Nikon Z8 does everything you could possibly want it to, and it does it incredibly well.

-Our full Nikon Z8 review is seriously gushing, and the bottom line is that this is the best camera body on the market right now.
-We think it has all the best bits from Nikon's flagship Nikon Z9 and the excellent Nikon D850 DSLR.
-No matter what type of shooting you prefer, this beast is up for the job.
+The bottom line of our Nikon Z8 review is that this is the best camera body on the market right now.
+To give you an idea, we think it combines all the best parts of Nikon's flagship Nikon Z9 and the incredible Nikon D850 DSLR.
+During our testing, we found that no matter what type of shooting you prefer, this camera is up for the job.

-The one minor downside of the Nikon Z8 is its size and weight — it's a bit bulky and heavy.
-So, if you're looking for something compact and easy to carry while traveling, this might not be the best choice.
-However, considering its impressive power, we think this trade-off is definitely worth it.
+The only thing we could think of faulting the Nikon Z8 on is its size.
+It's a bit bulky and heavy, so if you're looking for something compact and easy to carry, this might not be the best choice.
+However, considering its impressive power and great features, we think the trade-off is definitely worth it.

 Swipe to scroll horizontally